monk-io/docs/docs/troubleshooting/common-issues.md

 issues, like the state of the CLI tool itself, the daemon, and so forth, are all checked as part of the `selftest` with the outputs displayed as above.

-### Monk cannot connect to socket
+### MonkOS cannot connect to socket

-If you do not have `monkd` running when you use the Monk CLI, you will encounter an error that looks like the following:
+If you do not have `monkd` running when you use the MonkOS CLI, you will encounter an error that looks like the following:

 ```bash